BasementKrew/revelation.io/_posts/2015-01-07-golang-router.markdown

 tags: Go, golang, packages, net/http, http, router, mux
 ---

 As stated in the title of this article, we are going to build a router (also known as a mux) in Go.
 Now you might be asking why?
 There are a plethora of great routers out there so why "reinvent the wheel"?
-As a mentor of mine us to say "to learn how wheels work".
+As a mentor of mine use to say "to learn how wheels work".
 So without further ado, let's jump in.

 ```go
 /// Handle is just like "net/http" Handlers, only takes params.